Rain helps increase containment of huge California wildfire - KESQ

 Heavy rain fell Sunday across Marin, Napa and Sonoma counties north of San Francisco, with more than an inch (2.5 centimeters) recorded over 24 hours in some mountain areas, the National Weather Service said.
 Flood advisories for the Bay Area expired early Monday.

-Bands of rain stretched south into Santa Cruz County and along the Central Coast, but they weren’t expected to reach Southern California.
+Bands of rain stretched south into Santa Cruz County and along the Central Coast, where Highway 1 was briefly closed because of flooding in Big Sur.
+Precipitation wasn’t expected to reach Southern California.